-- A deterioration in relationships with friends and family
+- A deterioration in relationships

 - Withdrawal and isolation

 - Depression

 - Anxiety and guilt

-- Poor performance at school or college
+- Unbalanced occupation and poor performance with study

 - Negative self-image

-What can be done to challenge over-exercising behaviour?
+What can be done to challenge your exercising behaviour?

 If you feel that you are experiencing compulsive exercising tendencies or are concerned about your exercising behaviour then it is important to discuss this with staff and ask for support in how to best manage and challenge it.
 You will have your own individual reasons for your compulsive exercise behaviour and therefore it is important to identify these and develop ways of challenging them.